 Choosing the best backpack for hiking isn’t easy – the internet is flooded with options all claiming to be the best.
 I’ve personally tried every one of these packs on different hikes and these are my top picks from nine years of multi-day, sometimes multi-week, treks in India, Nepal, Colombia, Venezuela, Pakistan, Myanmar and Bhutan.

-Factors you need to consider when picking out the best backpacks for hiking:
+Factors to consider when picking out the best hiking backpack: